Mayeu/mayeu.me/README.md

 # Personnal website

-Playing with middleman for my personnal website.
+Switching from middleman to nanoc for my personnal website